aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-set-font-folder/_index.md

 By default, Aspose.HTML for .NET looks for fonts installed in the system.
 Using the [FontsSettings](https://reference.aspose.com/html/net/aspose.html/fontssettings/) class sets the folders where Aspose.HTML looks for fonts when rendering documents.

-The C# examples will demonstrate how to set a font folder for rendering an HTML document to PDF and Image formats.
+The C# examples will demonstrate how to set font folder for rendering an HTML document to PDF and Image formats.
 We will consider the `SetFontsLookupFolder()` methods that are used in the Aspose.HTML for .NET library to specify a folder where custom fonts are located.
 But before you start:
 1. Locate the custom font files that you want to use.
 2. Create a folder where you will store the custom fonts.
 3. Copy the custom fonts to the font folder.